 We’re human beings, not human doings, right?

-I’ve always enjoyed this phrase because it’s helped me focus on the present, not just the next thing on my to-do list.
-But there's also a negative side to this statement.
-It can cloud our thinking, making us believe we are somehow more than the sum of our actions or the sum of what we do -- but we’re not.
+I’ve always enjoyed this phrase because it’s helped me focus on the present, not just the next thing on my to do list.
+But there is also a negative side to this statement.
+That is, it can cloud our thinking into believing we are somehow more than the sum of our actions, the sum of what we do.
+But we’re not.
 What we do is really all that matters in life.
 It makes up who we are.

-You are what you do, and when you’re not doing it, you’re not that thing!
+You are what you do.
+When you’re not doing it, you’re not that thing!
 You don’t earn a title because of what you’ve done in the past, and you certainly don’t earn a title because it’s what you and your ego want to be.

-So you’re a public speaker?
+You’re a “public speaker”?
 Ok, what impactful speech are you writing or giving today?

-And instead of worrying about being successful, do successful work.
+Instead of worrying about being successful, do successful work.
 Do the work you know deep down you should be doing.
 That is success.
-Success is not caring about what other people think, aligning yourself with your purpose and dedicating yourself to meaningful activity that’ll produce real fulfillment in the end.
+Not caring about what other people think, aligning yourself with your purpose, and dedicating yourself to meaningful activity that’ll produce real fulfillment in the end.

-So in summation, what’s the secret to becoming exactly who you want to be?
+What’s the secret to becoming exactly who you want to be?
 Stop focusing on becoming.
 It’s the wrong objective.
 Instead, do the work you were put on this earth to do.
 The whole “being” thing will work itself out.
-And if it doesn’t, at least you’ll spend your days fulfilled knowing that your time on this planet was spent accomplishing something that mattered.
+If it doesn’t, at least you’ll spend your days fulfilled knowing that your time on this planet was spent accomplishing something that mattered.